BlankParenthesis/PxlsNetworking/extensions/placement_statistics.md

 ## /users/stats
 ### GET
-Information on the stats placement statistics of all users.
+Lists the placement statistics for all users.
 #### Response
 A Paginated List of the following type:
 ```typescript